Fez, Morocco

 What to organise before you arrive in Fez

-• A licensed guide for day one → Non-negotiable for a first visit.
+• A licensed guide for day one — Non-negotiable for a first visit.
 The Medina has 9,000 streets and no meaningful signage.
-A licensed guide for the first full day — covering Bou Inania, the tanneries, the souks, the Qarawiyyin — provides the orientation that makes independent exploration on subsequent days coherent rather than disorienting.
-Viator and GetYourGuide both list licensed private guide options for full-day Fez Medina tours.
+A licensed guide for the first full day — covering Bou Inania, the tanneries, the souks, the Qarawiyyin — provides the orientation that makes independent exploration on subsequent days coherent.
+Private full-day Fez Medina tours with licensed guides are bookable well in advance.

-• Tannery visit timing → The Chouara tanneries are best visited in the morning when the natural light illuminates the vats from the east.
+• Tannery visit timing — The Chouara tanneries are best visited in the morning when natural light illuminates the vats from the east.
 Access is via the terraces of surrounding leather shops.
-Go with your guide on day one; do not attempt to find it independently on your first day.
+Go with your guide on day one; do not attempt to find it independently on your first day in the Medina.

-• Madrasa entry → Bou Inania Madrasa (14th century) and the Attarine Madrasa are the two finest examples of Merinid architecture in Morocco.
-Both require paid entry and are best visited before 10am before the day-trip groups arrive.
-GetYourGuide lists early morning Medina tours that prioritise these sites.
+• Madrasa entry — Bou Inania Madrasa (14th century) and the Attarine Madrasa are the two finest examples of Merinid architecture in Morocco.
+Both require paid entry and are best visited before 10am before day-trip groups arrive.
+Early morning Medina tours that prioritise these sites are available and worth booking.

-• Cooking class → Fassi cuisine — bastilla (pigeon pastilla), pastilla with seafood, Rfissa, the lamb tagines cooked in the century-old street fondouks — is distinct from and arguably superior to Marrakchi cuisine.
-A cooking class in a Fez riad kitchen is one of the better Morocco culinary experiences available.
-Arrange through your riad in advance.
+• Cooking class — Fassi cuisine — bastilla, pastilla with seafood, Rfissa, lamb tagines cooked in the century-old street fondouks — is distinct from and arguably superior to Marrakchi cuisine.
+A cooking class in a Fez riad kitchen is one of the better Morocco culinary experiences.
+Arrange through your riad in advance of arrival.

 Getting There